jessezimm/Environmental_Sustainability/README.md

 # Machine Learning Model

-we are going to implement a water quality prediction using machine learning techniques.
-We will use the decision tree classifier model our model predicts that the water is safe to drink or not using parameters like Ph value, conductivity, hardness, etc.
+We are going to implement a water quality prediction using machine learning techniques.
+We will use the decision tree classifier model to predicts that the water is safe to drink or not using parameters like Ph value, conductivity, hardness, etc.